Mario Frangoulis: Early life

-Frangoulis was born in 18 December 1966 in Rhodesia (now Zimbabwe).
+Frangoulis was born on 18 December 1966 in Rhodesia (now Zimbabwe).
 When he was four years old he was sent to Athens, Greece to live with his maternal aunt Loula and her husband George.
 The couple adored him and Frangoulis considered them as his parents.
 At the age of eight Frangoulis began singing in various choirs, and at the age of eleven he played the part of Issachar in a school production of Andrew Lloyd Webber's Joseph and the Amazing Technicolor Dreamcoat.
 Other school theatrical performances included the Master of Ceremonies in Cabaret, and Tony in West Side Story.

 Musical and theatrical studies

 When Frangoulis was six years old, he started violin lessons, which he continued for twelve years, receiving a first prize when he was as young as fourteen.
 He graduated from the Conservatory in 1984, and although he did not further his violin studies, this particular musical training assisted Frangoulis with his operatic studies later in life.

 Frangoulis studied acting at the Guildhall School of Music and Drama in London.
 In 1988, during his final year, he played Puck in A Midsummer Night's Dream, a production in collaboration with the Royal Shakespeare Company for the Arundel Festival.
 Frangoulis played the lead in the James McConnel/Kit Hesketh-Harvey musical Orlando, where he was spotted by Cameron Mackintosh who after an audition offered him the part of Marius in the West End production of Les Misérables at the Palace Theatre (1988–1989) under the direction of Trevor Nunn.
 Also in 1989, Frangoulis, who had never studied classical singing, received the Maria Callas Scholarship for Opera.
 After finishing Les Misérables, Frangoulis moved to Italy where he studied with tenor Carlo Bergonzi at the Verdi Academy in Busseto, graduating six months later.

-After a successful audition with conductor Nicola Rescigno and the renowned tenor Alfredo Kraus, Frangoulis moved to Rome in 1990 and became Kraus' first private student, traveling with him around the world to study vocal techniques and repertory.
+After a successful audition with conductor Nicola Rescigno and the renowned tenor Alfredo Kraus, Frangoulis moved to Rome in 1990 and became Kraus's first private student, traveling with him around the world to study vocal techniques and repertory.